Navigating What’s Next in Higher Ed

 The Chronicle’s Leadership Transformation Collaborative

-I’m excited to announce my newest collaboration with The Chronicle of Higher Education: the Leadership Transformation Collaborative.
+Each semester, I love welcoming a new cohort of higher ed leaders to The Chronicle of Higher Education’s Leadership Transformation Collaborative.
 It’s a unique new way to support higher ed leaders who are looking to grow as leaders and navigate these difficult times but don’t have the resources for a leadership coach.

 Think of it as a combination of practical, insight-driven self-coaching tools; short modules that can easily be integrated into your busy schedules; and a supportive peer community to walk alongside you as you lead during a time of complexity, conflict, and change.